thingsboard/thingsboard.github.io/device-management.md

                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold">Managing Device Credentials</div>
                     <div class="definition">Credentials need to be managed to ensure that only authorized devices can connect to the platform.
-This involves tasks such as issuing new credentials for new devices, revoking credentials for decommissioned devices, and rotating credentials periodically for security.</div>
+This involves tasks such as issuing new certificates for new devices, revoking certificates for decommissioned devices, and rotating certificates periodically for security.</div>
                 </div>
                 <div class="definitions-list-item one-to-one-and-half align-start">
                     <div class="term bold padding-top">Assigning Devices to Customers</div>